 Hamartomas are solitary or multiple, round, well-circumscribed, unencapsulated bulging nodules compressing the adjacent normal splenic parenchyma and compounded by a mixture of normal splenic structures such as white and red pulp.
 Focal fibrosis and cystic areas can be seen.

-The pathological differential diagnosis includes haemangioma, Littoral cell angioma, lymphagioma, haemangioendothelioma, sclerosing angiomatoid nodular transformation (see above), angiosarcoma.
+The pathological differential diagnosis includes hemangioma, Littoral cell angioma, lymphangioma, hemangioendothelioma, sclerosing angiomatoid nodular transformation (see terminology), angiosarcoma.
 A definite diagnosis can be difficult due to the overlap of features, however, positivity for CD8 is a key feature that differentiates hamartoma from other vascular lesions of the spleen.

 Most splenic hamartomas are hypoechoic solid masses but can be heterogeneous due to hemorrhage or cystic changes 7.
 They are hypervascular on color Doppler ultrasound and post-contrast administration.

 On computed tomography, hamartomas appear as isodense or hypodense solid masses and demonstrate heterogeneous contrast enhancement relative to the adjacent normal parenchyma.

-MRI is the preferable imaging technique for its distinction from hemangiomas.
+MRI is the preferred imaging technique for the differentiation of hamartomas from hemangiomas, showing:

 - T1: most lesions are isointense

 - T2: most lesions are heterogeneously hyperintense

 - it is typical to show vivid enhancement on immediate post-contrast images (key features in the differentiation between hamartomas and hemangiomas)

 - on delayed postcontrast images, hamartoma enhances in a relatively uniform and intense fashion +/- with central hypovascular areas